Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 How To Disconnect A Car Battery

-Disconnecting your car battery is a fairly simple process.
+Disconnecting your car battery is a relatively simple process.

 It involves these 5 steps: